KittySou/massotherapie-website/README.md

 ## Web app for massage therapy services

 Here is one of my first projects post-bootcamp.<br>
+It is also to help out a friend of mine to boost the promotion of her services.<br>
-As I go I am re-learning how to build a web app using Ruby, Rails, Javascript, CSS, etc.<br>
+As I go I am re-learning how to build a web app using Figma, Ruby, Rails, Javascript, CSS, etc.<br>
-It is also to help out a friend of mine to boost the promotion of her services.
+I will be using this README file as a journal to keep track of the progress.
 <br>

 1. Web prototype and frontend design using Figma